sunshay/Resume/README.md

 Hey! what’s going on ?
-I'm a Python engineer
+I'm a Software Engineer

 🏄🏿‍♂️ wave...